shaik-ismail-27/agent_cue/README.md

    This will automatically start both the Rasa server and the actions server, and open the UI in your browser.

+### Important Note

+The models directory is not included in this repository.
+You will need to train your own model using `rasa train` before running the agent.

 ### Installation Note

 This project uses `uv` for package installation due to its improved performance.
 If you need to manually install packages: